 2. Develop Your Wedding Planning Business Plan

-One of the most important steps in starting a wedding planning business is to develop your business plan.
+One of the most important steps in starting a wedding planning business is to develop your wedding planning business plan.
 The process of creating your plan ensures that you fully understand your market and your business strategy.
 The plan also provides you with a roadmap to follow and if needed, to present to funding sources to raise capital for your business.

 Your business plan should include the following sections: